Passenger Traffic Up, Freight Weaker - IATA

 The International Air Transport Association said air passenger traffic had risen 5.7 percent in January 2012 from a year earlier, a slight acceleration from December.

-"It appears that freight markets have stabilized, albeit at weak levels, and this is having a positive impact on business-related travel," said IATA's Director General Tony Tyler.
+"It appears that freight markets have stabilised, albeit at weak levels, and this is having a positive impact on business-related travel," said IATA's Director General Tony Tyler.

 "However, airlines face two big risks: rising oil prices and Europe's sovereign debt crisis.
 Both are hanging over the industry's fortunes like the sword of Damocles," he said.